jayniz/docker-postgres-s3-backup-via-cron/README.md

 # Docker Postgres backup to Amazon S3 via cron

+This image dumps your postgres databases very hour, compresses the dump using bz2 and uploads it to an amazon S3 bucket.
+Backups older than 30 days are deleted automatically.

 Configure the backup source and s3 target with these environment
 variables: